 Originally from the market town of Northampton, Cassandra began her studies with John Draper from the age of twelve.
 During school years, she was a committed member of the Northamptonshire Music and Performing Arts Trust, working as a student governor in her final year.
 She was a member of the Northamptonshire County Youth Guitar Ensemble for six years, four of which were spent as principal guitarist.
 She also received the Gordon Robinson Fellowship Award for her performance on the guitar and also succeeded in securing a place in the National Youth Guitar Ensemble.

 As well as her focus on guitar, Cassandra was a keen participant in the RCM Musical Theatre Society as a singer.
-She gave solo performances of works by Sondheim, Rodgers and Hammerstein and Bernstein accompanied by full orchestra.
-Cassandra currently works as a guitar vocalist aboard ships for Princess Cruises and used to work at Jumeirah Carlton Tower as a musician in residence.
+She gave solo performances of works by Sondheim, Rodgers and Hammerstein and Bernstein accompanied by a full symphony orchestra.
+Cassandra currently works as a guitar vocalist aboard cruise ships for Princess Cruises and used to work at Jumeirah Carlton Tower as a musician in residence.
 She also is a keen songwriter and can be found from time to time on the London open mic night scene giving performances of her own material.